crantok/justinhellings.uk/input/blog.content/primary-secondary-pain-trauma.md

 You did.
 I'm sorry.
 It's a great example though.

 I have another question.
 When someone gets angry or upset, I often get panicky.
-Sometimes it even happens when I think someone *might* get angry.
+Sometimes it even happens when I think someone *might* get upset.
 I notice that other people have different reactions to me.
 Does that mean that I'm thinking about other people's anger differently?
 Is this another example of secondary pain?

 Can you describe the feeling of panic you get when this happens?

-Well, I feel rooted to the spot and I can feel my heart really hammering.
+Well, I feel rooted to the spot and I can feel my heart hammering.
 I feel like somebody might lunge at me at any moment.
 I feel hyper-aware of what's going on.

 That sounds like a fight or flight response.